PRISM — Personality Profile · BD SELECT

 Key Strengths

-Discipline & reliability (Drive 8.4)Exceptional organisation, planning and follow-through.
-Delivers what he commits to, on time, to standard.
+Discipline & reliability (Drive 8.4)He is very organised and plans with care.
+He delivers what he promises, on time and to standard.

-Composure under pressure (Mind 5.9)Manages everyday stress steadily and projects calm, keeping teams reassured in difficult moments.
+Composure under pressure (Mind 5.9)He handles everyday stress in a steady way.
+His calm reassures teams in difficult moments.

 Development Areas

-Listening & compromise (Cooperation 1.3)A strongly competitive stance: defends positions firmly but can dismiss input and resist concessions.
-Priority lever.
+Listening & compromise (Cooperation 1.3)He defends his positions firmly.
+He can also dismiss input and resist concessions.
+This is his first area to work on.

-Social spontaneity (People 4.4)Measured reserve can read as distance with new contacts; warmer early signals would accelerate trust.
+Social spontaneity (People 4.4)His reserve can look like distance to new contacts.
+Warmer early signals would build trust faster.

 Flexibility (Drive 8.4 shadow)High standards can tip into stubbornness and over-criticism when plans are challenged or disrupted.